 3. Educating Customers on How to Avoid Falling Victim to Fraud

 Customers should also be educated on how to protect themselves from fraud.
-E-commerce merchants should provide resources on safe online behavior, such as how to identify and avoid phishing scams, how to create strong passwords, and how to protect their personal information.
+E-commerce merchants should provide resources on safe online behavior, such as how to identify and avoid phishing scams, how to create strong passwords, and how to protect their personal information with anti-virus software.

 4. Providing User-Friendly and Secure Payment Options